PhD Thesis Editing Services

 Get in writing from your professional editor that copyright for the edits to your PhD thesis transfers to you upon payment (or a similar, fair condition).
 You need to own the copyright on those edits.
 With me, you do (upon complete payment).

 Professional editors will have different procedures.
-Here’s mine:
+Here are mine:

 - I will send a contract that outlines our duties to the project and explains transfer of copyright and payment.
 If you agree to everything, sign it.
 If you have questions, ask away!

 - Submit your thesis by the agreed-upon date.
 If you submit late, a 15% surcharge will apply.

 Have More Questions?